Vmlweb/Dingle/README.md

 ## HTTP & HTTPS

-To access the functions via `HTTP or HTTPS` we use the URL.
+To access the functions via `HTTP or HTTPS` we use the URL:

 ```
 https://myawesomeapi.com/users_forgot_username/